TWO-CHANNEL READOUT / GHRH ANALOGUES

 Is Tesamorelin a GLP-1?

-No. Tesamorelin is a growth hormone-releasing hormone (GHRH) receptor agonist that stimulates pulsatile endogenous growth hormone; it is mechanistically unrelated to the GLP-1 receptor agonist class [5].
-It acts on pituitary somatotrophs through the GHRH receptor, not on the incretin pathways that GLP-1 medicines target.
-The two work on entirely different receptors and produce their effects through different physiology, so grouping tesamorelin with GLP-1 agents is a category error.
+No. Tesamorelin is a growth hormone-releasing hormone (GHRH) receptor agonist that stimulates pulsatile endogenous growth hormone [4]; it is mechanistically unrelated to the GLP-1 receptor agonist class.
+It acts on pituitary somatotrophs, not on incretin pathways, and the two drug classes share neither receptor nor downstream signal.

 Tesamorelin Compared With Ipamorelin and CJC-1295